The Amarillo Police Department is not accepting applications at this time. Please check back for posted openings.

 The city pays an additional $50 per month shift:

 - Tattoos and Piercings

-Police Academy Entrance Exam Study Guide – (contact Training and Personnel for the download code)
+Police Academy Entrance Exam Study Guide – (click the link below)

 - Citizen of the United States